 Sustainable Start-up Award

-and its mission of ending poverty, inequality, and climate change via innovative thinking, emerging technologies, and ethical business models.
+The Sustainable Start-up Award is a discretionary grant awarded to North East residents whose businesses positively demonstrate their commitment to supporting the and its mission of ending poverty, inequality, and climate change via innovative thinking, emerging technologies, and ethical business models.

 Who can apply?